Oasis-OrgX/Oasis/.github/pull_request_template.md

 - [] I have performed a self-review of my own code or work. 🔎
 - [] I have written comments in the code whenever felt necessary. 🖊️
 - [] I am contributing to this project for the first time. 🆕
-- [] My changes generates no new warnings. ⚠️
+- [] My changes generate no new warnings. ⚠️

 <hr>